hallsville3/bf2py/README.md

 Converts BrainFuck programs into equivelant concise Python programs.

 Includes basic conversion as well as an optimization for consecutive + and - characters.
+Also includes optimizations for several common bracketed expressions.